nxxh447/nxxh447/README.md

 <br>
 <br>
 here's what i mainly use:
+- javascript
+- html/css
 - golang
-- java
-- javascript

 <br>

 here's also what i use:
-- html
+- java
-- css/scss
+- scss/less
 - c

 <br>